Docs Ireland Sun 230624jc001

 Marilyn Hyndman was more than just a filmmaker; she was a beacon of engagement, inclusion, and the profound power of storytelling.
 Her belief in film transcended mere entertainment—it was a bridge, connecting diverse lives and shared experiences, illuminating the silent voices that often linger in the shadows.

 I worked with Marilyn for over twenty years and owe much of my career to her guidance.
-So it is with Marilyn’s values forfront in my mind that I have given her award to Eva Sheils for her poignant film “Glimmer,”.
+So it is with Marilyn’s values forefront in my mind that I have given her award to Eva Sheils for her poignant film “Glimmer,”.

 Eva, through her tender exploration of a personal and late diagnosis of autism, has mirrored Marilyn’s philosophy.
 The film, crafted with heartfelt conversations with her mother and sister, not only shares a personal story but invites us to reflect on our own perceptions and biases.
 It champions the very principles Marilyn advocated—engagement, inclusion, and the authentic telling of one’s truth.